AdhyaSuman/GINopic/README.rst

 How to cite this work?
 ----------------------

-This work has been accepted at ECIR 2023!
+This work has been accepted at NAACL 2024!

 Read the paper in `arXiv`_.